-Revenue budget 2016/17
+Revenue budget 2017/18

-Council agreed the revenue budget for 2016/17 at its meeting in February 2016.
-This was set at £198.883m (excluding schools) and included £18.796m in savings.
+Council agreed the revenue budget for 2017/18 at its meeting on 23 February 2017.
+This was set at £197.486m (excluding schools) and included £13.190m in savings.

 The budget includes a number of risk areas which, if not closely monitored and controlled throughout the year, could add further pressure to the funding gap in future years.
 These include the delivery of agreed savings and achievement of income targets, particularly in relation to localisation of business rates and council tax.